aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 === Backus-Naur Form (BNF)

-We will now present (in a slightly more formal fashion) the concrete syntax of the Deixiscript language, and to do so we will use a dialect of the popular Backus-Naur Form (BNF) metalanguage for syntax description; we have discussed BNF in a previous chapter when talking about ALGOL 60 @algol.
+We will now present (in a slightly more formal fashion) the concrete syntax of the Deixiscript language, and to do so we will use a dialect of the popular Backus-Naur Form (BNF) metalanguage for syntax description; we have discussed BNF in a previous chapter when talking about ALGOL 60 (@algol).

 The following presentation will omit some of the more technical details for the sake of clarity, the actual code that generates the parser is written in Lark's own dialect of BNF (Lark, as we said at the beginning of this chapter, is the parsing toolkit for Python that we are using), and contains some extra caveats and technicalities compared to the following simplified one.